-For inspiration, search on this site for granite colors.
+For inspiration, search online for granite colors.
 Print out 3 or 4 that you like.

 With the Rust-Oleum paint, sanding or priming is not required.
 The primer is built into the paint.
 When applying the Rust-Oleum paint, use the sponge rollers for big areas and paint brushes for corners and back splashes.
 Work fast, it sets up quick.
 Make sure you're in a ventilated area or turn the fan on if you're in a bathroom.
 This stuff is potent!
 Let dry (about an hour, maybe 2).
 If you prefer another coat, you can.
 I did.
 I felt better about 2 coats.
 Let dry.